 Eligibility: open to U.S. citizens who are graduate students (or will be beginning a graduate program in the fall), scholars, and working professionals.

-Applications are due February 1, 2018.
+Applications for priority consideration were due February 1, 2018.
+However, a second competition has opened to award unused funds.
 Application instructions can be found here.

 Foreign Language and Area Studies (FLAS) Fellowship